Groovy

 Class GroovyIxAccessController.GroovyIxAccessControllerDelegate

-Classes from de.uplanet.lucy.security.permission
+Classes from en.uplanet.lucy.security.permission

 g_portal